indradeepg77/SingleBlockMapMeshGenarationTransfiniteInterpolation/README.md

 # SingleBlockMapMeshGenerationTransfiniteInterpolation
-Generation of singular block mesh and export data in .plot3d format by transfinite interpolation
+Generation of singular block structured mesh and export data in .plot3d format by transfinite interpolation
 * Write a program that generates a structured mesh in 3D, given the boundary surface (triangulated) of the domain.

 * Inputs: